-California Tax RepresentationThe economic downturn has caused employers to try and drastically reduce their operating costs.
+California Employment Tax RepresentationThe economic downturn has caused employers to try and drastically reduce their operating costs.
 Businesses across the country are hiring independent contractors as opposed to employees to avoid paying workers’ compensation insurance, payroll taxes, and employee benefits.
 Employers working with independent contractors can also be attempting to avoid being hit with wrongful termination claims, questioning why they did not previously consider experienced California employment tax representation.

 I am David W. Klasing, a tax attorney with more than 20 years of experience.
 My legal team and I am committed to preserving your best interests in worker classification audits and against allegations that you owe payroll taxes.
 Whether you have concerns about corporate tax liability or employment tax, contact my law firm today to schedule a consultation at my law office in Los Angeles, Irvine, or San Diego, California.

 Misclassifying employees as independent contractorsIf you are a business owner accused of misclassifying employees as independent contractors, obtain experienced employment tax representation.
 The tax ramifications for misclassifying independent contractors are serious enough to threaten your very ability to continue operating.
 Your personal assets could also be at risk where the corporate veil could be pierced over payroll and other employment-related obligations.

 When you select the Tax Law Offices of David W. Klasing, my legal team and I will take every measure possible to protect your company from back taxes and penalties for misclassifications on employment tax.
 We have an extensive background handling worker classification audits and know how to preserve your interests with minimal tax and legal implications.